Optable/match/pkg/kkrtpsi/README.md

 # protocol
 The KKRT PSI (Batched-OPRF PSI) [1] is one of the most efficient OT-extension ([oblivious transfer](https://en.wikipedia.org/wiki/Oblivious_transfer)) based PSI protocol that boast more than 100 times speed up in single core performance (350s for DHPSI vs 2.5s for KKRT for a match between two 1 Million records dataset).
 It is secure against semi-honest adversaries, a malicious party that adheres to the protocol honestly but wants to learn/extract the other party's private information from the data being exchanged.
-Discalimer: This is a work in progress.

-1. the receiver generates [CuckooHash](https://en.wikipedia.org/wiki/Cuckoo_hashing) parameters and exchange with the sender.
+1. the sender generates [CuckooHash](https://en.wikipedia.org/wiki/Cuckoo_hashing) parameters and exchange with the receiver.
-2. the receiver Cuckhash his input sets _Y_.
+2. the receiver Cuckoohashes his input sets _Y_.
-3. the sender and the receiver agree on base OT (Naor-Pinkas [2] or Simplest [3]) parameters as well as the OT-extension (IKNP [4]) parameters.
+3. the sender and the receiver agree on OPRF (KKRT) parameters which includes which base OT (Naor-Pinkas [2] or Simplest [3]) to use.
-4. the receiver acts as the sender in the OT-extension protocol with two matrices _T_ and  _U_ as input, and receives nothing.
-The matrix _T_ is the encoding of _Y_ with the CuckooHash table/stash and a linear correcitng code _C_, and matrix _U_ is sampled uniformly random.
+4. the receiver acts as the sender in the OPRF protocol and samples two matrices _T_ and  _U_ such that the matrix _T_ is a uniformly (crypto/rand) random bit matrix, and the matrix _U_ is the Pseudorandom Code (linear correcting code) _C_ on cuckoohashed inputs.
+The receiver outputs the matrix _T_ as the OPRF evaluation of his inputs _Y_.
-5. the sender acts as the receiver in the OT-extension protocol with input secret choice bits _s_, and receives matrix _Q_, with columns of _Q_ correspond to either matrix _T_ or _U_ depending on the value of _s_.
-6. the receiver evalutes the [OPRF](https://en.wikipedia.org/wiki/Pseudorandom_function_family#Oblivious_pseudorandom_functions) output of his input set _Y_.
+5. the sender acts as the receiver in the OPRF protocol with input secret choice bits _s_, and receives matrix _Q_, with columns of _Q_ correspond to either matrix _T_ or _U_ depending on the value of _s_, and outputs the matrix _Q_.
+Each row of the column _Q_ along with the secret choice bit _s_ serves as the OPRF keys to encode his own input _X_.
-7. the sender computes the key _K_ used for the OPRF evaluation of the receiver, and use the same key _K_ to evaluate the OPRF output of his input set _X_.
-8. the sender permutes the OPRF result of the key _K_, and input _X_, and sends it to the receiver.
+6. the sender uses the key _k_ to encode his own input _X_, and sends it to the receiver.
-9. the receiver receives the permuted OPRF evaluation of _X_, and compares with his own OPRF evaluation of _Y_, and outputs the intersection.
+9. the receiver receives the OPRF evaluation of _X_, and compares with his own OPRF evaluation of _Y_, and outputs the intersection.

 ## data flow